growthbook/growthbook-js/README.md

 });
 ```

-You can call `configure` as many times as you want.
-All fields are optional and have sane defaults.

 ### Inline Experiment Configuration

-For most use-cases, the above configuration method works perfectly for experiments.

-However, in some cases, you may prefer to set experiment parameters inline when doing variation assignment:
+In some cases, you may prefer to set experiment parameters inline when doing variation assignment:

 ```js
 import {experiment} from '@growthbook/growthbook';